Art (ART)

 HTBA

-* ART 136a or b, Black & White Photography Capturing LightStaff
+* ART 136a, Black & White Photography Capturing LightStaff

 An introductory course in black-and-white photography concentrating on the use of 35mm cameras.
 Topics include the lensless techniques of photograms and pinhole photography; fundamental printing procedures; and the principles of film exposure and development.
 Assignments encourage the variety of picture-forms that 35mm cameras can uniquely generate.
 Student work is discussed in regular critiques.
 Readings examine the invention of photography and the flâneur tradition of small-camera photography as exemplified in the work of artists such as Henri Cartier-Bresson, Helen Levitt, Robert Frank, and Garry Winogrand.
 HURP